Present: Athinarayanan, Bertrand, Buis, Cron, Curtis, Ferguson, Hathaway, Hinkle, Janzow,

 B. Action Items

 1. Convert B.A. in Chemistry concentrations to options.
 McGowan moved to convert the B.A. in Chemistry concentrations to options.
 The motion was seconded by McDougall.
 It was suggested to change the title of Option 2 to DNA Analysis from DNA Analyst.
 A point of clarification was made that the pre-requisites are in parentheses.
-After discussion it was decided that the 75 hour writing exam would not be listed and that the University Studies core must include Living Systems.
+After discussion it was decided that the 75 hour writing exam would not be listed and that the General Education core must include Living Systems.
 Hinkle pointed out that the 60% rule was not met.
 Shaw moved that a waiver be made; it was seconded by McGowan.
 The motion for the exception passed with one abstention.
 The motion to convert the concentrations to options passed.

 2. Management Curriculum Changes.
 McDougall moved to approve the curriculum changes in Management; Curtis seconded.
 McDougall noted that program revisions were internal to the Harrison College of Business because of Phase III.
 The motion passed unanimously.